 Hydronic Boiler (TES)

 We utilize a hydronic boiler system during water damage that needs supplemental heat in several different places.
 This unit is very good for large residential or commercial water damage.
-There is a boiler that is set outside the structure and it utilizes LP to heat a glycol fluid that is pumped to individual heat exchangers that are placed throughout the wet structure.
+There is a boiler that is set outside the structure and it utilizes LP to heat a glycol fluid that is pumped to individual heat exchangers.
 This unit allows us to focus heat in several different areas of an affected structure.